wuchengyu123/MMFusion/README.md

 ## Dataset

-Due to ethical review and privacy concerns related to the patients from whom the dataset was collected, the author have no rights to make the dataset publicly available.
+Due to ethical review and privacy concerns related to the patients from whom the dataset was collected, the authors have no rights to make the dataset publicly available.
 Currently, you can use your own multimodal dataset to run the code.
 The data types and requirements can be set according to ``/dataloader/Dataset.py``.

 ## Acknowlegment